Quantitative phase imaging of opaque specimens with flexible endoscopic microscopy: Introduction

 \section{Introduction}

 Flexible endoscope is a significant clinical tool for diagnosis and therapeutics \cite{Mannath_2016,li2018perspective,Kurniawan_2017}, due to great surgical freedom, minimally invasion and high imaging quality.
 As conventional digital endoscope only provides amplitude imaging of the surface, novel techniques like confocal endoscopy, multiphoton endoscopy and optical coherence tomography endoscopy have been developed for depth sectioning recently.
-Multiphoton endoscopy and confocal laser endoscopy provide cell-level resolution images with specific information revealed by fluorescent tags \cite{klioutchnikov2020threephoton,kucikas2021twophoton,loterie2015confocal,zhang2019line}.
-However, aside from intrinsic fluorescence imaging, they need the tagging procedure and suffer from phototoxicity and photobleaching.
-Optical coherence tomography provides label-free images with a deep depth of imaging, but often needs lateral scanning modules to get {$en face$} images and only provides back scattering amplitude information \cite{li2020ultrathin,gora2017endoscopic}.
+Multiphoton endoscopy and confocal laser endoscopy provide cell-level resolution images with specific information revealed by fluorescent tags \cite{klioutchnikov2020threephoton,kucikas2021twophoton,loterie2015confocal,zhang2019line,wen2023single}.
+However, aside from intrinsic fluorescence imaging, these techniques mostly require exogenous labeling and suffer from phototoxicity and photobleaching.
+Optical coherence tomography provides label-free images with a deep depth of imaging, but often needs lateral scanning modules to get \textit{en face} images and provides back scattering amplitude information \cite{li2020ultrathin,gora2017endoscopic}.